jitsi-contrib/jitsi-kubernetes/README.md

  - [Kubernetes Kustomize](doc/kustomize/README.md) - a simple deployment based on Kubernetes kustomize  allowing you to configure your jitsi setup in an easy and transparent way.
- - [Migration from Docker-Compose](doc/kompose/README.md) - if you already have a docker-compose stack running jitsi this will help you to migrate to Kuberentes.
+ - [Migration from Docker-Compose](doc/kompose/README.md) - if you already have a docker-compose stack running jitsi this will help you to migrate to Kubernetes.
  - [Helm](https://github.com/jitsi-contrib/jitsi-helm)
  - [Secure jitsi on Kubernetes](#) - TBD